Lake Superior: Michigan beats Ohio for Little League title - WHIZ News

 The pandemic also led to tight restrictions on attendance, with just 1,017 the in stands on Sunday.
 The famous sliding hill behind Lamade Stadium was mostly empty.

-Michigan jumped out to a three-run lead in the first after Jackson’s two-run single and an RBI groundout by Jakob Furkas.
-Jackson’s next clutch hit, a single to center, came in the fifth.
+Michigan jumped out to a three-run lead in the first after Surma’s two-run single and an RBI groundout by Jakob Furkas.
+Surma’s next clutch hit, a single to center, came in the fifth.

 Ohio had plenty of chances.
 It loaded the bases in the first on a pair of walks and a single by JJ Vogel, but Van Belle struck out Levi Smith with two out to end the threat.